 The Manager approves investment opportunities to the Company which it considers suitable and consistent with the Company's investment criteria.
 It also administers and manages the Company's investment portfolio and day-to-day activities and operations.
-The Management Agreement came into force on March 31, 2020 for a term of five years.
-Pursuant to its terms, the Management Agreement will be automatically renewed for successive one year periods thereafter, unless notice of intention not to renew is given by either party at least 180 days before the end of the term.
-Also, either party may at any time terminate the Management Agreement upon 180 days' written notice to the other.
+The Management Agreement came into force on March 31, 2020 and has been renewed for an additional term of five years.
+Pursuant to its terms, the Management Agreement will be automatically renewed for successive on year periods thereafter, unless notice of intention not to renew is given by either party at least 180 days before the end of the term.
+Also, either party may at any time terminate the Management Agreement upon 180 days written notice to the other.